bartcc/app.datastore/README.md

 ##Database

-1. create a new MySQL database *datastore*
+1. Create a new MySQL database *datastore*
-2. execute datastore_default.sql on your MySQL Server
+2. Execute datastore_default.sql on your MySQL Server
+3. Under /app/config save database.php.default as database.php, set your MySQL host, login and password as necessary

 ##Directory permissions